 The type number of the glass is a reflection of the layers from which the glass plate is constructed.
 Laminated glass 44.2 consists of 2 layers of glass of 4mm and one layer of film of 2 micrometer thickness.

-Laminated glass is also available in 2 'colours', we distinguish clear and milky white.
-Glass sheets in milky white, just like polycarbonate in opal, ensure that you suffer less from the radiation of the sun.
+Laminated glass is also available in 2 'colours: clear and milky white.
+Glass sheets in milky white keep your covered patio darker and cooler.
 However, this is at the expense of daylight and the feeling of space under your veranda.

 So each glazing type has different advantages and drawbacks.
 If you want to enjoy the sun, go for a clear roof filling.
 But then, the sun can heat up your roof easily.
 Opaque fillings keep your covered patio cool, but you won't enjoy many sunlights.

 Why not enjoy both sun and shade?
 Go for a clear veranda roof filling and add an awning above or below your veranda!
 With a conservatory awning, you can cover your roofed patio and protect it from the sun during the hottest days.

 Want to discover all customization options for your veranda roof?
 Visit the veranda roof page for more information.